Guided Oak Creek Canyoning

 - Water: 2 liters or more/ person

-- Closed-toe shoes: for the approach hike; we will provide your climbing shoes
+- Closed-toe shoes: for the approach hike and canyon descent

 - Rain jacket

 - Food & snacks

 Have you canyoneered before?
 Are you an adventurous hiker or climber.
 This is an intermediate canyon.

 +Follow Up Programs